US, Colombian army leaders conclude PISAJ-20 and increase NCO operational reach

 |0

-This work, US, Colombian army leaders conclude PISAJ-20 and increase NCO operational reach [Image 5 of 5], by SGM Juan Munoz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Colombian army leaders conclude PISAJ-20 and increase NCO operational reach, by SGM Juan Munoz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.